-Keep It Simple: It doesn't get more easy than a four-ingredient sangria, and this recipe from the Kitchn is just that.
-All it takes are white peaches, peach or apricot brandy, moscato wine, and peach seltzer water to make this sweet refresher.
+The Hero Ingredient: White peaches.
+It doesn't get easier than a four-ingredient sangria, and this recipe from The Kitchn is just that.
+All it takes are white peaches, peach or apricot brandy, Moscato wine, and peach seltzer water to make this sweet refresher.

-Easy Does It: "Stir with wooden spoon to mix," Maureen says.
+Pro Tip: "Stir with a wooden spoon to mix," recipe creator Maureen says.
 "Pour into ice-filled glasses and top with a couple of fresh peach slices."

 Cucumber Melon White Sangria

-Keep It Simple: Hello Glow lightens things up with this white sangria, which is filled with the summer-friendly flavors of mint, melon, lime, and cucumber.
-There's also a splash of Limoncello involved, if you'd like.
+The Hero Ingredient: Limoncello.
+Hello Glow lightens things up with this white sangria, which is filled with the summer-friendly flavors of mint, melon, lime, and cucumber.

-Easy Does It: "You can also add ginger to your fruit (strain it out before serving), or top off each glass with a flavored sparkling water or your favorite soda," Dana of Hello Glow says.
+Pro Tip: "You can also add ginger to your fruit (strain it out before serving), or top off each glass with flavored sparkling water or your favorite soda," Dana of Hello Glow says.

-Easy Does It: "The last ingredient, fresh basil, is a must," Anna of Garnish With Lemon says.
-"Infusing the pineapple sangria with the basil gives it just a hint of herbal flavor that adds lovely dimension to the cocktail."
+Pro Tip: "The last ingredient, fresh basil, is a must," Anna of Garnish With Lemon says.
+"Infusing the pineapple sangria with the basil gives it just a hint of herbal flavor that adds a lovely dimension to the cocktail."

 Stone Fruit Sangria

-Keep It Simple: By now, you've noticed that fruit is obviously a component of any good sangria, and this recipe from Bon Appétit makes stone fruits the star of the pour.
-An apricot, nectarine, and peach are pureed and mixed with elderflower liqueur and dry rosé for a sweet treat.
+The Hero Ingredient: Stone fruits.
+By now, you've noticed that fruit is obviously a component of any good sangria, and this recipe from Bon Appétit makes stone fruits the star of the pour.

-Easy Does It: "If you don't care about smooth surfaces for presentation purposes, a serrated peeler's sharp-toothed edges quickly and easily peel soft fruit," Susan says.
+Pro Tip: "If you don't care about smooth surfaces for presentation purposes, a serrated peeler's sharp-toothed edges quickly and easily peel soft fruit," the recipe says.

 Blood Orange Ginger White Sangria

-Easy Does It: "Strain the sangria into a pitcher and discard the soaked berries," Aida says.
+Pro Tip: "Strain the sangria into a pitcher and discard the soaked berries," recipe creator Aida says.
 "Add a few fresh raspberries, strawberries, and all the sliced kumquats and blood oranges."

 Red Wine Citrus Pomegranate Sangria

-Easy Does It: "If you use honey instead of simple syrup, you may find that it settles to the bottom of the pitcher.
-Just give it a stir before serving," Elaine says.
+Pro Tip: "If you use honey instead of simple syrup, you may find that it settles to the bottom of the pitcher.
+Just give it a stir before serving," recipe creator Elaine says.